Tim-Liam-Hill/SimpleWebBrowser/README.md

 It is a good thing I read ahead sometimes: what I am doing is actually what ends up being done in the next chapter (with the same logic w.r.t separation of concerns it seems).
 With this in mind let's stop what I am doing now with this refactor and focus instead on completing this chapter.

+Reverted, but now it seems like google.com is throwing errors. why?
+Seems like we have some legacy code: we shouldn't have a flush function any more since text belongs to text nodes.
+We need to implement functionality of 'br' and 'p' tags without flush

+So some more things are broken.
+Superscript isn't working which is annoying.
+Also not sure how to reimplement br elements.
+Reee.

+Turns out the re-implementation for br was pretty simple.
+Now just need to figure out superscript (which should be doable).

 # Exercizes

 4.6 is a bit much in my opinion/doesn't have a trivial algorithm to use.
 Consider the below html fragment: